 36. Distribution rights taken by top artists in lieu of remuneration, which amounts to ‘royalty’ (exploitation of exhibition rights).

-37. Commission payments retained by the distributor’s as a pan of the producer-distributor agreement in the nature of constructive payments).
+37. Commission payments retained by the distributor’s as a part of the producer-distributor agreement in the nature of constructive payments).

-38. Payments made to referral doctors for referring their patients to the corporate hospitals (commission u/s.
-194H).
+38. Payments made to referral doctors for referring their patients to the corporate hospitals (commission under Section 194H).

 39. Payments made to outside labs for specialized diagnostic services such as D.N.A. printing, immunological assay,